bajcmartinez/ember-cli-wordpress/README.md

 ```
 ## The super cool models

-Out of the box we provide you models for 'post', 'category', 'tag' and 'user'.
+Out of the box we provide you models for

+* post
+* category
+* tag
+* user

 ## Questions?
 Need help?